serkanardaa/Musical-Genre-Classification/README.md

 data_processing.py: Contains functions for processing the data such as partitioning, removal of corrupted data, showing statistical information of tracks and conversion between dataframe and audio files.

-feature_extraction.py: Contains functions for extracting features from tracks such as loading audio, windowing for stft, feature extraction and feature loading, feature saving, and majority voting for deciding on label of songs.
+feature_extraction.py: Contains functions for extracting features from tracks such as loading audio, windowing for stft, feature extraction, feature loading, feature saving, and majority voting for deciding on label of songs.